 Among the top three most important investments for an e-commerce website and company.
 We all know a picture is worth 1,000 words and consumers have shorter attention spans than ever, meaning your visuals MUST capture them in order to get them to convert.
 If you have a lot of products and it’s going to be a major investment, I’d say find a photographer whose work you’re impressed by, and strike an agreement with them to get all of your products photographed over time.
 Focus first on your most popular/best selling items.
 Keep those working for you.
 Then move onto to a group of your leading products (maybe with the best margins) in each category.
 And so on.
 Using the same photographer though for consistency in the images will be key (same lens, angle, background, resolution, editing style, etc.).
 This way no matter how long it takes to complete, the end result will be a seamless visual shopping experience for your customers.

 Meeting product photography deadlines is a big concern for e-commerce companies.
 After all, you need to get your products out there to potential buyers as soon as possible to ensure a continuous revenue stream.
-Download our e-book, 5 Ways a DAM Helps your Team Meet Deadlines, to discover how MerlinOne can keep your product photographers and your entire creative and marketing teams on-schedule.
+Download our white paper, 5 Ways a DAM Helps your Team Meet Deadlines, to discover how MerlinOne can keep your product photographers and your entire creative and marketing teams on-schedule.

 Maya Page, creative director of Social Mediately